darrenl5941/sep10-freedom-project/blog/entry05.md

 ### Parts of Functions

-In _jQuery_ the main ting you can do is make _functions_ which can change parts of the webpage when specific things happen.
+In _jQuery_ the main thing you can do is make _functions_ which can change parts of the webpage when specific things happen.
 The 3 main parts of a function are _selectors_, _events_, and _effects_ which I learned about in [an introduction to jQuery](https://www.digitalocean.com/community/tutorials/an-introduction-to-jquery).

-**Selectors** are things that specify what to make the function effect or what object has the trigger to activate the fuction
+**Selectors** are things that specify what to make the function effect or what object has the trigger to activate the function
 * `$(“*”)` selects all elements
 * `$(this)` selects current element being used in function
 * `$(“p”)`: selects tags, in this case `<p>`